Skip to main content Skip to search

 Welcome!

 Founded in 1954 with a major gift from Max Stern, president of Hartz Mountain Products, Stern College for Women is a pioneer in the field of women's education.
 We offer women the unprecedented opportunity to earn their bachelor's degree in the arts and sciences and immerse themselves in rigorous Jewish studies at the same time, in the same place.
 Rooted in our tradition of Torah Umadda, our programs are committed to timeless values and cutting-edge scholarship.
-Our nurturing campus empowers each student to claim her own voice and forge her own path; and our enviable record of success, with alumnae going on to top graduate programs and outstanding careers.
-We take pride in the richness of our curriculum, with excellence in the arts, humanities and social sciences, and are especially well known for educating women in the sciences and mathematics.
+Our nurturing campus empowers each student to claim her own voice and forge her own path; our alumni have an enviable record of success, as they move on to top graduate programs and outstanding careers.
+We take pride in the richness of our curriculum, which excels in the arts, humanities and social sciences, and we are especially well known for educating women in the sciences and mathematics.

 ""